wpwham/multi-order-for-woocommerce/readme.txt

 = 1.1.0 - 02/10/2018 =
 * Replace 'woocommerce_checkout_order_processed' by 'woocommerce_thankyou'
+* Save sort id for new orders, regardless of suborders
+* Stop sorting orders

 = 1.0.10 - 14/09/2018 =
 * Improve the way of setting the main order status